-The Sacrament of Penance & Reconciliation is scheduled for all 3rd - 8th graders twice a year: once during Advent, and once during Lent.
+The Sacrament of Penance & Reconciliation is scheduled for all 3rd - 8th graders once a year during the Lenten season.
 Students receive preparation for the sacrament in their religion class before the celebration of the sacrament.

 The Sacred Liturgy is celebrated every week on Friday or on Holy Days of Obligation.
 We also celebrate different liturgical feasts and celebrations, either with special school liturgies or with school gatherings in the gym (i.e., May Crowning, Catholic Schools Week, All Saints/All Souls, saint feast days, etc.).
 Special attention is given to feasts of Mary and to the liturgical seasons.

 Every class has two opportunities per year to choose volunteers to assist at Holy Mass in the following service roles: lectors, ushers, intention readers, gift bearers, and (for older students) altar servers.
 Students receive liturgical formation to fulfill these roles before they are to serve.
 The formation time is facilitated by 6th - 8th grade members of the Worship Committee (under the guidance of the Campus Minister and/or religion teacher).
 Students from 5th grade and up can also train to function as altar servers, both for the school and for the parish, while students in 3rd grade and up can serve in the liturgical choir.

-Every non-Mass day begins with Morning Prayer in the gymnasium for 1st - 8th grade students.
+Every non-Mass day begins with Morning Prayer in the gymnasium for all students.
 Each week a different class is assigned to lead morning prayer, and the teacher and students take time in religion class to plan for their morning prayer time.
 The Campus Minister and the Worship Committee facilitate special prayers as well.